Peggy Guggenheim Collection

 Peggy Guggenheim (1898–1979) was the daughter of Benjamin Guggenheim, one of seven brothers—including Solomon R. Guggenheim—who, with their father, Meyer, created a family fortune in the late-19th century from the mining and smelting of metals.
 After coming into her inheritance, Peggy moved to Europe in the 1920s; there, through her first husband, Laurence Vail, a Dada artist and writer, she became acquainted with many of the leading figures of the avant-garde in Paris and London, including Marcel Duchamp.
 She embarked upon her career as an art patron at the age of 39, when she opened her art gallery, Guggenheim Jeune, in London, in January 1938.
 The gallery mounted the first exhibition of Vasily Kandinsky’s work in England, and served as a catalyst to the appreciation of modern art in Britain.

-In 1939, Peggy resolved to open a museum dedicated to modern art.
-She enlisted the assistance of art historian Herbert Read, who was envisioned as the museum’s future director, as well as Duchamp and Nelly van Doesberg, the widow of abstract painter Theo van Doesberg, in forming a list of all of the artists to be represented.
+In 1939, Peggy enlisted the assistance of art historian Herbert Read, to create a list of all of the artists to be represented in her collection, which was later revised by Duchamp and Nelly van Doesberg, the widow of abstract painter Theo van Doesberg.
 This list was to serve as the basis of her collection.
 Intended to be historically comprehensive, it encompassed both abstract art and Surrealism, distinguishing Peggy’s approach to collecting from the narrower focus on nonobjective painting that characterized Solomon’s advisor and curator, Hilla Rebay, who was vehemently opposed to Surrealism.

 Peggy continued to acquire works for her collection, and the following year opened her museum-gallery Art of This Century.
 Designed by the Romanian-Austrian architect Frederick Kiesler, the gallery was composed of extraordinarily innovative exhibition rooms and soon became the most stimulating venue for contemporary art in New York City.
 There Peggy exhibited her collection of Cubist, abstract, and Surrealist art, and also held temporary exhibitions of both leading European artists and several then unknown young Americans such as Robert Motherwell, William Baziotes, Mark Rothko, David Hare, Clyfford Still, and Jackson Pollock.